-Anhedonia is most commonly associated with depression, but it can also be associated with other mental health conditions.
-Furthermore, anhedonia does not always have to be a symptom; it can occur on its own.
-The loss of interest in previously enjoyable activities is referred to by this term.
+Most of the time, anhedonia is a sign of depression, but it can also be a sign of other mental health problems.
+Anhedonia doesn’t have to be a symptom, either.
+It can happen on its own.
+This term refers to the loss of interest in previously enjoyable activities.

 Related Article: GRIEF COUNSELLING: All it Entails & How it Helps (+ Free Tips)

-If you have anhedonia, you may notice an inability to express your emotions as well.
+If you have anhedonia, you may also notice an inability to express your emotions.
 People suffering from anhedonia may have difficulty crying easily or may not cry at all.
 If this is the case for you, it is advised that you seek the assistance of a mental health professional.

 #5.
 Stuck emotions

 Many people have difficulty releasing their emotions, so they usually bottle them up as a coping strategy.
-This suppressing of emotions may be intentional at first, but it can later become a reflexive action.
+At first, this may have been a conscious choice, but it can become automatic over time.

 You will eventually experience emotional numbing, and even if something tragic occurs, you will find yourself unable to express your emotions in the most basic way.

 People who suffer from social anxiety may not want others to see them cry, so they may suppress their emotions out of fear of being judged.
-According to Joye, perfectionistic or codependent people may also suppress tears to appear in control of their emotions, but this is a fragile facade.
+According to Joye, perfectionistic or codependent people may also hide tears to appear in control of their feelings, but this is a fragile facade.

 #7.
 Stereotypes and stigma

-Social factors can also contribute to your inability to openly express your emotions through crying.
+Social factors can also contribute to your inability to express your emotions through open crying.
 Crying is an automatic reaction to our emotional state.
-As we grow older, cultural expectations begin to influence our actions, including biological ones such as crying.
+As we get older, cultural norms start to affect our actions, even those that are natural, like crying.